N/A

 • Secondly, follow trusted tips for the IR section.
 The official GMAT website provides information on what to expect in the GMAT Integrated Reasoning Syllabus and how it is scored.
 According to their website, the IR section consists of 12 questions that assess your ability to analyze data presented in various formats, such as tables, graphs, and charts.

 • Thirdly, check out prep companies like Kaplan and Manhattan Prep for additional Integrated Reasoning Syllabus resources.
-These companies offer study materials such as practice books and online courses designed for the GMAT Integrated Reasoning Syllabus.
+These companies offer study materials such as GMAT practice books and online courses designed for the GMAT Integrated Reasoning Syllabus.

 When taking the exam, it's important to read and follow directions carefully while preparing for the GMAT Integrated Reasoning section to avoid mistakes.
 This means paying close attention to details such as units of measurement or specific instructions given in question prompts.

 Navigating the GMAT Integrated Reasoning syllabus can be challenging for many test-takers, requiring a strong understanding of data analysis and interpretation.
-You can utilize the GMAT Preparation AI tool to master this section and ultimately ace the GMAT exam.

 Conclusion